inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 "Maybe we should think of this as one perfect week... where we found each other, and loved each other... and then let each other go before anyone had to seek professional help."
-If I'd known computer science was going to be like this, I'd never have given up being a rock 'n' roll star.
+If I'd known comter science was going to be like this, I'd never have given up being a rock 'n' roll star.
 		-- G. Hirst
 Do you mean that you not only want a wrong answer, but a certain wrong answer?